Identification

 Emergency procedures for chemical exposure incidents

-Show this safety data sheet to the doctor in attendance.
-Do not leave the victim unattended.
 If unconscious, place in recovery position and seek medical advice.
 If symptoms persist, call a physician.

-If skin irritation persists, call a physician.
 If on skin, rinse well with water.
 If on clothes, remove clothes.
+If skin irritation persists, call a physician.

 Immediately flush eye(s) with plenty of water.
 Remove contact lenses.
 Protect unharmed eye.
 Keep eye wide open while rinsing.
 If eye irritation persists, consult a specialist.